itsyouonline/eng_gotests/encryption_test/RESULTS.md

 That being said, `lz4` clearly outperforms `gzip` and `zlib` in terms of speed for large continuous messages.
 As a downside, it does offer a reduced compression ratio.
-For small individual messages, `gzip` and `zlib` perform better, with `gzip` appearing slightly better than `zlib`.
+For small individual messages, `gzip` and `zlib` performs better, especially when decompressing, with `gzip` appearing slightly better than `zlib`.
 Overall, whether to apply compression or not should probably be decided on a case by case basis.
 Due to the lack of a real dataset of sufficient size, the additional data stored here is generated randomly, thus it isn't compressible by definition.
 Should this extra data be structured (such as natural text), compressing might be worthwhile.
 In this sense,